(This post may contain affiliate links. Please read our disclosure policy for more information.)

 From plants to animals, it’s fun to find out what is around the campground and on the hiking trails.
 Find a plant species you’ve never heard of, or figure out which critters are visiting your site while you sleep.

-Find a book specific to your region for the best luck at finding a match.
+Find a book specific to your region for the best of luck finding a match.

 36. Go for a Picnic